Avirals2611/METACRAFTER-TOKEN/README.md

 # Project Title
-Metacrafters assessment of Eth-Proof course
+Evaluation of Eth-Proof course by Metacrafters

 ## Description
 The evaluation is of Eth-Proof course offered by Metacrafters, a multi-chain learn and earn platform.
 Throughout this course, we have studied various blockchain concepts and began our exploration of the blockchain industry by establishing a base in solidity.